planetarysoftware/TSC/Projects.md

 	project.

-Groups can submit applications for their project to become a TLP at any time but must go through the TLP [lifecycle process][lifecycle] and be approved by the TSC.
+Groups can submit applications for their project to become a TLP at any time but must go through the TLP [lifecycle process](Lifecycle.md) and be approved by the TSC.
 The TSC never takes responsibility or any kind of ownership of the project.
 The TSC approves the submitted charter and governance documents, and works with the newly-certified